Packrafting Basics: A Beginner's Guide to Essential Packrafting Skills

 4. Skill Development and Knowledge:

 • Learn Basic Skills: Before heading out, ensure you have a solid foundation in basic packrafting skills, including paddling techniques, self-rescue, and water reading.
 Consider taking a course from a professional instructor.
-In 2025, NOLS will offer multi-day expeditions for those interested in gaining hands-on packrafting instruction in the most beautiful and remote locations like Alaska and New Zealand.
+In 2025, NOLS will offer a multi-day expedition course for those interested in gaining hands-on packrafting instruction in the most beautiful and remote locations in Alaska.

 5. Proper Gear and Equipment Check: